Dave Wojcik

-David Edward Wojcik (born December 12, 1968) is an American basketball coach who is currently head boys' basketball coach at the Linsly School.
+David Edward Wojcik (born December 12, 1968) is an American basketball coach who is currently an assistant coach at Incarnate Word.
 He previously was a college basketball coach, most recently head men's basketball coach at San Jose State from 2013 to 2017.

 Early life and college playing career

 A native of Wheeling, West Virginia, Dave Wojcik graduated from Wheeling Central Catholic High School in 1987.
 At Wheeling Central Catholic, Wojcik played point guard and was a McDonald's Honorable Mention All-American selection as a senior.

 Wojcik then attended Loyola College in Baltimore and played on the Loyola Greyhounds men's basketball team for four seasons, under coach Mark Amatucci from 1987 to 1989 then Tom Schneider from 1989 to 1991.
 In his freshman season, Wojcik played 29 games with 8 starts and averaged 3.2 points and 1.2 rebounds.
 On February 4, 1989, Wojcik had the first triple-double in school history, with 14 points, 10 rebounds, and 11 assists in a 109–77 win over Saint Francis University.
 Wojcik completed his sophomore season having played 25 games and averaging 7.3 points, 2.2 rebounds, and 4.5 assists.
 In his junior season (1989–90), Wojcik played in 29 games with 8 starts and averaged 1.9 points and 0.9 rebounds.
 As a senior in 1990–91, Wojcik played in 10 games with one start and averaged 0.8 points and 0.3 rebounds.
 Wojcik graduated from Loyola in 1991 with a bachelor's degree in education.